wp-plugins/gwolle-gb/readme.txt

 * Enqueue the Javascript that we use.
 * Do not load the currently unused Javascript.
 * Use wpdb->prepare for input everywhere.
-* This thing may even be secure and quite allright.
+* This thing may even be quite allright.

 = 0.9.9.2 =
 * 2014-11-18